SiriusSoftwear/SiriusAuth/README.md

 # SiriusAuth
-A lightweighted library to provide easy access to time-based one-time passwords (TOTP).
+A lightweight library to provide easy access to time-based one-time passwords (TOTP).
 The library itself is very easy and intuitive to use.
 ## Build options
 First you need to initiate the SiriusAuth object.